 There's much I didn't get to see, including the zoo and San Diego Air and Space Museum.
 Next time!

 Hotel de Coronado

-The beautiful beachfront Hotel del Coronado is a National Historic Landmark and reportedly haunted.
+The beautiful beachfront Hotel del Coronado is a National Historic Landmark and is reportedly haunted.

 Opened in 1888, it has hosted multiple US Presidents, celebrities, and foreign royalty.

-Just because it's beyond the budget of backpackers doesn't mean you can't walk around the grounds, including the center courtyard, and grab an ice cream, beer, or bite to eat.
+Just because it's beyond the backpackers' budget doesn't mean you can't walk around the grounds, including the central courtyard, and grab an ice cream, beer, or bite to eat.

 The hotel also offers direct access to Coronado Beach, where you can go for a walk.